 2. Break It Up

 A lot of dark wood all at once can be a little overwhelming.
-So breaking the wood up with another color, or another texture or surface can help.
-This wood wall makes a dramatic statement, while the inset white panel adds contrast that sets the wood off nicely.
+Breaking the dark brown wood panels up with another color, or another texture or surface can help.
+This wood wall decor makes a dramatic statement, while the inset white panel adds contrast that sets the wood planks off nicely.

 3. Create an Accent

 You don’t need to cover every inch of every wall in a space to get the look of wood wall panels.
-Sometimes an accent panel is all that’s necessary to get the look you’re after.
-This panel draws the eye and then holds it by first contrasting the other materials in the room, and then angling the boards to better focus the eye on them.
+Sometimes an accent wall is all that’s necessary to get the look you’re after.
+This accent wall draws the eye and then holds it by first contrasting the other materials in the room, and then angling the wood planks to better focus the eye on them.

 4. Light It Up

 If you lack natural light in the space, it’s perfectly fine to use artificial lighting as well.
-Including lots of light in the room will brighten the dark wood wall panels and show them off beautifully.
-This space uses multiple light sources, including some positioned right on the wood to keep the room bright, while letting the dark wood bring some depth and interest to the area.
+Including lots of light in the room will brighten the dark wood paneled walls and show them off beautifully.
+This space uses multiple light sources, including some positioned right on the wood panels to keep the room bright, while letting the dark wood bring some depth and interest to the area.

 5. Add Some Color